Paying tribute to an Otago pioneer

-Proceeds from sales will go toward the continued restoration and preservation of the historic stone house and wine cellar.
+Proceeds from sales go toward the continued restoration and preservation of the historic stone house and wine cellar.

-The history of Como Villa Estate
+The History of Como Villa Estate

-Thomas Oliver made his way to New Zealand from England and eventually settling at Dunstan in 1863 where he took up licence at the London Inn on Tarbert Street (later renamed Bendigo Hotel).
+Thomas Oliver made his way to New Zealand from England, eventually settling at Dunstan in 1863 where he took up licence at the London Inn on Tarbert Street (later renamed Bendigo Hotel).
 Oliver started a business partnership with two other men from the district and over the next 10 years began constructing and acquiring water races and mining rights in the area.

 During this time, Oliver sold the London Inn and relocated to a 'residence area' on Earnscleugh Road.
 Here he built a substantial stone house and named the property Como Villa.